khofstadter/CS220AU-DP/di-reflection.md

 Quick notes:

-- you can use the outline below as your template, amend it, or change it completely.
-Just make sure you use the [Chicago style referencing](https://www1.essex.ac.uk/students/study-resources/tdc/documents/referencing-chicago.pdf).
-- you should work on your drafts in your private repository.
-As discussed, you can add this written work to your public website as an additional page if you'd like, but makes sure you also submit a PDF version on FASER.
+- you could work on your drafts in your private repository.

 ## Reflection on digital identities